CodingCrowd/base/README.md

-# Global Code Collective Base Files
+# Coding Crowd Base Files

 This repository contains the base files for all new projects.